-If you are not satisfied with your programme and feel you have not been treated fairly, Dairy Training Ltd provides a method where students can openly discuss any concerns in a safe and confidential environment.
+If you are not satisfied with your programme and/or feel you have not been treated fairly, respectfully, or ethically, Dairy Training Ltd provides a method where students can openly discuss any concerns in a safe and confidential environment.

 During the process, students are entitled to have a support person.